microsoft/trident/README.md

     allowedOperations: []
     ```

-  When no operations are allowed, trident will refres Host Status, but no
+  When no operations are allowed, trident will refresh the Host Status, but no
-  operations performed on the host.
+  operations will be performed on the host.
-- **datastore**: if present, indicates the path to an existing datastore Trident
-  should load its state from.
-This field should not be included when Trident is
-  running from the provisioning OS.
 - **phonehome**: optional URL to reach out to when networking is up, so Trident
   can report its status.
 This is useful for debugging and monitoring purposes,
   say by an orchestrator.
 Note that separately the updates to the Host Status